aws-samples/amazon-eks-security-immersion-day/content/6-network-security/3-mtls-with-alb/4-enable-mtls/index.en.md

 weight : 13
 ---

 Let’s enable mTLS by editing the ingress manifest we previously deployed to the cluster.
-In this example, the listener HTTPS:80 is set to passthrough mode, the listener HTTPS:443 will be set to verify mode and will be associated with the provided `trust-store-arn arn:aws:elasticloadbalancing:trustStoreArn` we created earlier.
+You can configure multiple listener options and decide to either turn on/off mTLS for each listener.
+In this example, we will configure 4 listeners.
+The listener HTTPS:80 is set to passthrough mode, the listener HTTPS:443 will be set to verify mode and will be associated with the provided `trust-store-arn arn:aws:elasticloadbalancing:trustStoreArn` we created earlier.
 The remaining listeners HTTPS:8080 and HTTPS:8443 will be set to default mTLS mode (i.e., off).

 ```bash
 cat << EOF > ingress.yaml